elameendaiyabu/Learnie/README.md

 - The web app sends the resource data (e.g., descriptions, transcripts) to the LLM API for analysis and metadata extraction.
 - The LLM API analyzes the resources and returns metadata, summaries, and other relevant information.
 - The web app matches the user profile with the analyzed resources using a recommendation algorithm.
-- The web app displays personalized recommendations to the user.
 - The user provides feedback and ratings on the recommendations.
 - The web app sends the feedback data to the LLM API for analysis.
 - The LLM API analyzes the feedback and returns insights for improving the system.